iter8-tools/docs/docs/tutorials/integrations/kserve-mm/abn.md

 ***

 ???+ warning "Before you begin"
-    1. Ensure that you have a Kubernetes cluster and the [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) and [`helm`](https://helm.sh/) CLIs.
-You can create a local Kubernetes cluster using tools like [Kind](https://kind.sigs.k8s.io/) or [Minikube](https://minikube.sigs.k8s.io/docs/).
+    1. Ensure that you have the [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) and [`helm`](https://helm.sh/) CLIs installed.
     2. Have access to a cluster running [KServe ModelMesh Serving](https://github.com/kserve/modelmesh-serving).
 For example, you can create a modelmesh-serving [Quickstart](https://github.com/kserve/modelmesh-serving/blob/release-0.11/docs/quickstart.md) environment.
-If using the Quickstart environment, change your default namespace to `modelmesh-serving`:
+If using the Quickstart environment, your default namespace will be changed to `modelmesh-serving`.
+If using a local cluster (for example, [Kind](https://kind.sigs.k8s.io/) or [Minikube](https://minikube.sigs.k8s.io/docs/)), we recommend providing the cluster with at least 16GB of memory.
-    ```shell
-    kubectl config set-context --current --namespace=modelmesh-serving
-    ```
     3. Have Grafana available.
 For example, Grafana can be installed on your cluster as follows:
     ```shell
     kubectl create deploy grafana --image=grafana/grafana